iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 };
 ```

-### Construct the Token Class ID
+### Create the Token Class ID

-In order to transact with native tokens you need to refer uniquely to each class of native tokens controlled by each foundry.
-You can do it through the class ID that it is obtained by calculating a hash of the alias ID, foundry serial output and the type of token scheme.
+To issue native token transactions,  you will need a way torefer to each class of native tokens controlled by each foundry uniquely.
+You can do it using the class ID, which you can obtain by calculating a hash of the Alias ID, foundry serial output, and the type of token scheme as shown in the following snippet:

 ```typescript
 const tokenClassId: string = TransactionHelper.constructTokenId(